ruckage/es-theme-snes-mini/readme.txt

 Famicom-classic
 Super Famicom-classic

+30/09/2018
+Nes mini theme is now incorporated into this theme.
+New layout added with no meta data at all - just the game list (no_meta_g).

 03/12/2017
 Added several new options to the config file (font size and text alignment).
 Added support for multiple resolutions including 4x3 resoloutions, ntsc, and pal.
+Added 6 new no-meta layouts.
 Adjusted the USA border to allow more space for the help icons.
 Updated the pc-engine icon.
 Changed the colour of the usa dreamcast logo.

 18/10/17
 Added Amiga, MSX, MSX2, Game and watch, PC Engine CD, PC, Snes-Classic, Nes-Classic, Famicom-classic,  and Super Famicom-classic.
 Changed theme to allow for multiple custom setups.
 Various other fixes.